ericoporto/ktg/README.md

     ktg.key.BUTTONX
     ktg.key.BUTTONY
   }

 ## ktg.setup details

 ktg.setup accepts two parameters:

 - `autoupdategamepad` : set this to `false` if you want to place your gamepad update in your own loop, to ensure better precision.
 You will need to manually call ktg.updateGamepad().
 Default is `true`.

 - `drawtouch` : set to `false`if you don't need the touch input functionality, for example, if you detect that your game is in a desktop.
 Default is `true`.

+Ex:

+`ktg.setup(true, true)`

+is the same as

+`ktg.setup()`

 ## ktg.resize details

 In case your game resizes, for example, by resizing the browser window, or going fullscreen, you will need to deal with this.
-When you deal, just ensure to call ktg.resize() to guarantee it will resize the touch input appropriately.
+When you deal, just ensure to call `ktg.resize()` to guarantee it will resize the touch input appropriately.

 ![](screenshot.png)